kai-tw/NovelGlide-Flutter/README.md

 ## Testing
-If you are interested in NovelGlide and want to join the beta testing, you can join the testing by this link: [Google Play Store Invitation Page](https://play.google.com/apps/testing/com.kai_wu.novelglide)
+If you are interested in NovelGlide and want to join the beta testing, provide your email address and visit [Google Play Store Invitation Page](https://play.google.com/apps/testing/com.kai_wu.novelglide) to join the testing.

 Note: If you join the beta testing, I hope you can use it for 14 consecutive days.